Sunday, 30 July 2017

 On the top floor there were exhibitions about New Zealand in the 1st and 2nd World Wars.
 It was very moving.
 In the 1st World War, one out of five eligible New Zealanders went to fight; proportionately more than the one in seven in the United Kingdom.
 There was a Spitfire and a Japanese Zero, replicas of trenches, and lots of information about people who were involved.

-When we left the museum we decided to return to the hotel by a circuitous route, to void going back down to the harbour.
+When we left the museum we decided to return to the hotel by a circuitous route, to avoid going back down to the harbour.
 Crazed with tiredness, this turned into a bit of a magical mystery tour, but James bravely navigated us across a motorway (on a footbridge!) and through the university district back to our hotel.
-We FaceTimed Jamie and Aisling and valiantly managed to stay awake until nearly 8 p.m!
+We FaceTimed Jamie and valiantly managed to stay awake until nearly 8 p.m!

-Saturday 15 July 2017
+Saturday, 15 July 2017

 Dubai transit

 A wee blog from Dubai!
 Yes, at last we are on our way to New Zealand.
 Friday was a busy day; I had to take Tom to the cattery in the morning which was awful.
 As soon as he saw the cat carrier he knew what was going to happen and resisted going into it by clinging to me like a toddler.
 Then he cried in the car all the way to the cattery.
-I felt so guilty but at least he will be safe.
+I felt so guilty but at least I know that he will be safe.

-My next stop was an overdue trip to the hairdressers, which was rather pleasant and relaxing complete with coffee and tablet.
-Then I did a shopping for Grandma and took it round to her after also picking up batteries for her hearing aids.,she was in the middle of folding up a washing and she looked really well; she seems to be getting a wee bit stronger every day.
+My next stop was an overdue trip to the hairdressers, which was rather pleasant and relaxing, complete with coffee and tablet.
+Then I did a shopping for Grandma and took it round to her after also picking up batteries for her hearing aids.
+She was in the middle of folding up a washing and she looked really well; she seems to be getting a wee bit stronger every day.

 Back at home (too quiet without Tom) I finished setting up Grandma's care arrangements and emptied the fridges and tidied round.
 I also had a phone conversation with (my sister) Jennifer during which she again gave me excellent advice - the trust and loyalty that we have are so important.
 By the time James came home everything was ready.